joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/07/24/espanol/america-latina/argentina-mundial-criticas-racismo.html

 **Democrats Vote to Put South Carolina First in 2028 Primary**\
-`The state, along with several others still being chosen, appears set to play an important role in determining the party’s next presidential nominee.`\
+`Along with Nevada, New Hampshire, New Mexico, Michigan and Virginia, the state will help decide the party’s next presidential nominee.`\
 https://www.nytimes.com/2026/07/24/us/politics/democrats-south-carolina-nevada-2028-presidential-race.html

 **Trump Administration Admits Canceling Grants to States That Did Not Vote for Him**\